Joanne Cook Coaching arrow representing success building mental resilience

 5. Avoid caffeine and alcohol before bedtime

 Caffeine is a stimulant that can make it difficult to fall asleep, so it’s best to avoid consuming it at least 4-6 hours before bed.
-While alcohol may make you feel sleepy initially, caffeine can disrupt your sleep later in the night.
+While alcohol may make you feel sleepy initially, caffeine can disrupt you later in the night.

 6. Get regular exercise